As an Amazon Associate I earn from qualifying purchases.

 Is Marijuana a depressant and what is a depressant anyhow?

 “Depressant” is short for “CNS depressant”.
 The CNS is the central nervous system — so, basically, your brain and all the nerves in your body.
 Depressants have a sedative or calming effect on the body.
 They make us feel more tranquil.
-Because of this, certain depressants are prescribed for sleep and anxiety disorders.
+Because of this, certain depressants are actually prescribed for sleep and anxiety disorders.
 These include benzodiazapenes such as Valium, Xanax, Halcion, ProSom, and Clonazepam.
 The “benzos” can be addictive over time.
 I have heard mixed information on this.
 Some doctors are extremely concerned about the potential addictive properties of them, while others believe that a regular low daily dose is unlikely to cause longterm ill effects.
+Alternatively, there are now many CBD oils that can be used, which don’t give you the high from marijuana, yet give you the benefits.
+CBD can be used as an alternative to traditional medicines and to marijuana itself.

 Other prescription depressants are Ambien, Lunesta, and Sonata.
 These are said to have fewer potential addictive properties.
 Also, barbiturates are prescription depressants.
 These include Mebaral, Luminal Sodium, and Nembutal.
 The latter are very serious medications — the possibility of accidental overdose is high, so they are usually just used in hospital settings.

-Besides these tranquilizing depressants, the opioids are depressants.
+Besides these tranquilizing depressants, opioids are depressants.
 And these are highly addictive as you may know.

 Non-prescription depressants include alcohol.